krsmanovic/dotfiles/windows/PowerShell/README.md

-Place the `Microsoft.PowerShell_profile.ps1` file to the path resulted by this this command:
+Copy the `Microsoft.PowerShell_profile.ps1` file to the path resulted from this command:

 ```dos
 $PROFILE